Updated 6 October 2019

 You do not need a physician’s prescription or a medical massage license to purchase an Infratonic 9.
 I am not aware of any insurance companies’ covering the cost of the device, although you can purchase an I-9 with the funds in a Health Savings Account (HSA) if you have one.

-The Infratonic 9 has a 30-day Unconditional Return Guarantee and 1-Year Warranty on Parts & Labor from Sound Vitality itself.
+The Infratonic 9 has a 30-day Unconditional Return Guarantee and 1-Year Warranty on Parts & Labor from The Chi Institute itself.
 Mine behaved strangely the first few days: it kept sounding the alarm and shutting itself off randomly.
 Sound Vitality paid my return shipping, replaced the circuit board and battery, and shipped the repaired I-9 to me, all free of charge.
-Since it was returned to me, I’ve been using it over a month, virtually continuously, and it’s worked perfectly.
+Since it was returned to me, I’ve been using it over a month, virtually continuously, and it’s worked almost perfectly.
+When its battery died much earlier than expected, Sound Vitality sent me a new one at no charge.

-I have not received any sort of compensation whatsoever for writing this article about my experience treating migraine with the Infratonic 9.
-I did all the research on sound healing, ultrasound, infrasound, and Chi-sound machines myself, before and after my Infratonic 9 was purchased.
-When I had some questions about the frequencies of the sound waves, I contacted Sound Vitality.
-Their Director told me the specific ranges of the sound waves, as well as why the Chaos mechanism was added to disrupt those sound waves for healing purposes.
-I learned everything else from my own research and my own experience with the Infratonic 8000 and the Infratonic 9, and that includes all the suggested placements for pain relief and treatment.
+My Infratonic 9 was purchased directly from The Chi Institute (formerly, Sound Vitality).
+I have not received any sort of compensation for this review, nor have I received any compensation for any of my other articles about my experience treating migraine and atypical trigeminal neuralgia with the Infratonic 9.
+I did all the research on sound healing, ultrasound, infrasound, and Chi-sound machines myself, both before and after my Infratonic 9 was purchased.
+When I had some questions about the frequencies of the sound waves, I contacted Sound Vitality, and their Director told me the specific ranges of the sound waves, as well as why the Chaos mechanism was added to disrupt those sound waves for healing purposes.
+I learned everything else from my own research and my own experience with the Infratonic 8000 and the Infratonic 9, and that includes all the suggested placements for pain relief and treatment in the Related Posts (below).

-The Infratonic 9 is made by Sound Vitality, and you can buy it directly from their site.
+The Infratonic 9 by The Chi Institute can be purchased directly from their site.
 After you have the item in your cart, you can choose Pay with PayPal if you wish to pay in installments.
 You will then be taken to PayPal’s site, where PayPal handles all the financial information and installment arrangements.
 Otherwise, you pay with a credit or debit card.

-The Infratonic 9 it is also sold by Sound Vitality through Amazon, which lists the same device three different times (all with the same price): for sports injuries, abdominal pain, and menstrual cramps.
-If you buy the Infratonic 9 from Amazon, Sound Vitality will be sending you your device.
+The Infratonic 9 it is also sold by The Chi Institute through Amazon, which lists the same device three different times (all at the same price): for sports injuries recovery, abdominal pain relief, and menstrual cramps relief.
+They are all the same device, though the photos make the device look slightly different, If you buy the Infratonic 9 from Amazon, The Chi Institute will be sending your device.
+This is the I-9 that I use for the pain of migraine and atypical trigeminal neuralgia.

-For more of my migraine and chronic pain articles,
+For more of my articles on migraine or chronic pain,

-* The ads contain an affiliate link: if you click through the ads and purchase an Infratonic 9,
+* These images contain affiliate links: if you click through and purchase an I-9,

 I may receive a small commission, at no additional cost to you.*